By Your Side (Jimmy Somerville song): Background

 The song was released as the follow-up single to the two previous singles from the album; "Heartbeat" and "Hurt So Good".
-Both of the songs had entered the UK Top 25, whilst "By Your Side" peaked at #41.
-The song had debuted as its peak position before dropping to #75 the following week.
-The song lasted two weeks in the Top 100.
+Both of the songs had entered the UK Top 25, whereas "By Your Side" debuted and peaked at No. 41, before dropping to No. 75 for its second and final week in the Top 100.

 In 1996, a live version of the song appeared on the promotional European album Coca-Cola Planet Live!, released via Austereo MCM.
-In 2009, Somerville released the studio album "Suddenly Last Summer" which featured Somerville performing interpretations of his favorite tracks, picked from his own iPod playlist.
+In 2009, Somerville released the studio album Suddenly Last Summer, which featured Somerville performing interpretations of his favorite tracks, picked from his own iPod playlist.
 On the stripped-down acoustic covers album, a new version of "By Your Side" was included.

 Release

-The single was released in the UK and Europe only, on 12" vinyl and CD via London Records.
+The single was released in the UK and Europe only, on 12" vinyl and CD via London Recordings.
 The CD release of the single featured "By Your Side (Radio Edit)" as the featured track, whilst three other songs were added.
 The song "Nothing Said, Nothing Done" was written by Gary Butcher and Somerville, whilst Chuck Norman and Gary Wilkinson produced the track.
-It was exclusive to the single until 2012 when it was included as a bonus track on the Edsel Records deluxe edition of Dare to Love.
+It was exclusive to the single until 2012, when it was included as a bonus track on the Edsel Records deluxe edition of Dare to Love.
 The other two tracks were "By Your Side (The Shining Mix)", remixed by Biff & Memphis (Rowe and Stannard under a pseudonym), and "By Your Side (Miss You Like Crazy Mix)", which was remixed by Space Kittens.
 The two remixes last over seven minutes each.

 The 12" vinyl release featured "By Your Side (The Shining Mix)" as the main track, which was remixed by Rowe and Stannard, whilst the B-side was "By Your Side (Miss You Like Crazy Mix)".
 In the UK, a promotional 12" vinyl was also issued which featured the same tracks as the main 12" vinyl release.

 The single featured artwork with photography by Donald Christie.
 The artwork featured Somerville standing in tall grass during the night with his arms wide as he looks up to the sky.
 The sleeve design was created by Andrew Biscomb and Peter Barrett who also designed the Dare to Love album artwork.

 Following the song's original release on the Dare to Love album and as a single, it has also appeared on the 2009 Music Club Deluxe compilation For a Friend: The Best of Bronski Beat, The Communards & Jimmy Somerville.